 Allen, James Lane (1849-1925), Papers, 1886, (C2696)

-Manuscript describing Mrs. Stowe's "Uncle Tom" at home in Kentucky.
-Letter to R.W.
-Gilder, editor of CENTURY MAGAZINE, concerning the manuscript.
-Copy of the CENTURY MAGAZINE, October 1887, containing the article, is included.
+The papers of James Lane Allen contain a manuscript describing Mrs. Stowe's "Uncle Tom" at home in Kentucky.
+Also included is a letter to R.W.
+Gilder, editor of CENTURY MAGAZINE, concerning the manuscript, and a copy of the CENTURY MAGAZINE, October 1887, containing the article.

 American Dialect Society, Proverb Collection, (CA5248)